-Insurance requirements for door locks
+Insurance-approved door locks

-What are the different door lock types?
+What are the different types of approved door lock for insurance?

 Five-lever mortice locks